gardener/gardener/docs/concepts/resource-manager.md

 #### Origin

-All the objects managed by the resource manager get a dedicated label and annotation `resources.gardener.cloud/origin` describing the `ManagedResource` object that describes this object.
-The default format is:
+All the objects managed by the resource manager get a dedicated annotation `resources.gardener.cloud/origin` describing the `ManagedResource` object that describes this object.
+The default format is `<namespace>/<objectname>`.
-- `<namespace>.<objectname>` for labels
-- `<namespace>/<objectname>` for annotations

 In multi-cluster scenarios (the `ManagedResource` objects are maintained in a cluster different from the one the described objects are managed), it might